Killing of Dominique Dunne: Trial

 To establish a history of Sweeney's violent behavior, the prosecution called one of Sweeney's ex-girlfriends, Lillian Pierce, and asked her to testify.
 At the request of Sweeney's attorney, Pierce did not testify in the jury's presence.
 She stated that she and Sweeney had dated on and off from 1977 to 1980.
 Pierce claimed that during the relationship, Sweeney had assaulted her on ten separate occasions, and as a result, she was hospitalized twice for the injuries that she sustained.
 During one of the assaults, Pierce sustained a perforated eardrum and a collapsed lung.
 She later sustained a broken nose.
 During Pierce's testimony, Sweeney became enraged, jumped up from his seat, and ran towards the door leading to the judge's chambers.
-He was subdued by two bailiffs and four armed guards.
+Two bailiffs and four armed guards subdued him.
 Sweeney was then handcuffed to his chair and began to cry.
 He apologized to the court for the outburst, which Judge Katz accepted.

-Attorney Michael Adelson requested that Judge Katz rule Pierce's testimony inadmissible because it was "prejudicial.”
+Attorney Michael Adelson requested that Judge Katz rule Pierce's testimony inadmissible because it was "prejudicial”.
 Judge Katz granted the request, and the jury learned about Pierce's testimony only after the trial.
 Katz also refused to allow testimony from Dunne's mother, Ellen Dunne, as well as Dunne's friends, citing their statements about Sweeney's abusive nature as hearsay.

-On August 29, defense attorney Michael Adelson also requested that Judge Katz rule that the court lacked sufficient evidence to try Sweeney on the charge of first-degree murder because predetermination was not established.
-Judge Katz granted the request and, as such, the jurors were instructed to consider the charges of manslaughter or second-degree murder.
-Deputy District Attorney Steven Barshop later said that this decision, along with Judge Katz's previous rulings barring the testimonies of both Sweeney's ex-girlfriend and Dunne's mother and friends, seriously undermined the prosecution's case against Sweeney.
+On August 29, defense attorney Michael Adelson requested that Judge Katz rule that the court lacked sufficient evidence to try Sweeney on the charge of first-degree murder because predetermination was not established.
+Judge Katz granted the request, and as such, the jurors were instructed to consider the charges of manslaughter or second-degree murder.
+DDA Steven Barshop later said that this decision, along with Judge Katz's previous rulings barring the testimonies of both Sweeney's ex-girlfriend and Dunne's mother and friends, seriously undermined the prosecution's case against Sweeney.